-If this example strikes you as nonsensical, here is a model used by Wall Street that uses a probability measure in which the probability of an event is different from the chance that this event will happen.
+Remark 1.4.
+If the last example strikes you as nonsensical, here is a model used by Wall Street that uses a probability measure in which the probability of an event is different from the chance that this event will happen.

 The so called binomial asset model is a probabilistic model to determine today's price of a stock option which will be exercised at some future point in time.
-8 In this model, trading of a specific stock (e.g., IBM or Amazon), happens at times $0, 1, 2, \ldots$ There are only two possible ways that stock price can change and there are two "real world" probabilities, one for each possibility:
+9 In this model, trading of a specific stock (e.g., IBM or Amazon), happens at times $0, 1, 2, \ldots$ There are only two possible ways that stock price can change and there are two "real world" probabilities, one for each possibility: